New Sporting KC additions show promise despite loss

 Rosell completed 84.8% of his passes and had two interceptions before coming off injured in the 50th minute.

-An arrant pass on the defensive side of the field led to Atlanta’s first goal of the night, aiding in the home team’s counter attack that helped secure the victory.
+An errant pass on the defensive side of the field led to Atlanta’s first goal of the night, aiding in the home team’s counter attack that helped secure the victory.

-Sporting won the possession battle, so his minutes were valuable, but more will be asked for Rosell and other defensive midfielders who look to fill the void left by Ilie Sanchez who is now with LAFC.
+Sporting won the possession battle, so his minutes were valuable, but more will be asked of Rosell and other defensive midfielders who look to fill the void left by Ilie Sanchez, who is now with LAFC.

 Logan Ndenbe

-While he completed 85.7% of his passes and provided a jolt of energy on the offensive end, he left space behind, again aiding in Atlanta’s counterattack.
+While the 22 year old completed 85.7% of his passes and provided a jolt of energy on the offensive end, he left space behind, again aiding in Atlanta’s counterattack.

 “I thought Logan was really good going forward a lot and his engine was pretty strong for the game.
 Maybe a little overzealous a few times,” Vermes said.
 “There are situations where players were back to belly with him and he just really needed to keep him in that position.”